marekjm/diaspy/manual/connection.markdown

 which is passed to pod with several requests to prove you are who you are pretending to be.

-`Connection` providesyou with a method to fetch this token and perform various actions on your account.
+`Connection` provides you with a method to fetch this token and perform various actions on your account.
 This method is called `_fetchtoken()`.
-It will try to download new token for you.
+It will try to download a token for you.

 Once a token is fetched there is no use for doing it again.
 You can save time by using `get_token()` method.